- Get Help

 Q: Do I need to give you my real name?

 A: You do not need to identify yourself to connect with the SVSPO.
 Any SFU or FIC community member can connect with us and receive information on reporting, medical or other options and resources which are available through SFU or elsewhere in our greater community.
-You only need to identify yourself if you are requesting formal action.
-For example, making a formal report of sexual violence to the University or requesting accommodations.
+You only need to identify yourself if you are requesting formal action, such as making a formal report of sexual violence to the University or requesting academic concessions.